biowdl/RNA-seq/docs/index.md

   "pipeline.outputDir": "The path to the output directory", "pipeline.refflatFile": "Reference annotation Refflat file.
 This will be used for expression quantification.", "pipeline.referenceGtfFile": "Reference annotation GTF file.
 This will be used for expression quantification.", "pipeline.strandedness": "Indicates the strandedness of the input data.
-This should be one of the following: FR (Forward, Reverse), RF (Reverse, Forward) or None: (Unstranded)", }
+This should be one of the following: FR (Forward, Reverse), RF (Reverse, Forward) or None: (Unstranded)"
+}
 ```
 If you wish to use hisat2 instead, set the list of hisat2 index files on